hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ### `edek_store_config`

 Applies to **KMS-based envelope encryption only** (`TINK/AES_GCM_ENVELOPE_KMS`).
 JSON object configuring the backing `EdekStore` implementation.
 Currently, the default implementation is based on KCache/Kafka which persistently maps DEK fingerprints to wrapped DEKs.
-A minimum viable configuration is this:
+A minimal viable configuration is:

 ```json
 {